pymupdf/PyMuPDF/docs/document.rst

     * Changed in v1.16.0: This is now an integer comprised of bit indicators.
 Was a dictionary previously.

     Contains the permissions to access the document.
 This is an integer containing bool values in respective bit positions.
-For example, if *doc.permissions & fitz.PDF_PERM_MODIFY > 0*, you may change the document.
+For example, if *doc.permissions & pymupdf.PDF_PERM_MODIFY > 0*, you may change the document.
 See :ref:`PermissionCodes` for details.

     :type: int